JuJuaneda/DSA-signature-java/README.md

 This program can be used with four different options :

   -s or --sign <data> returns a signature and its associated public key for the given data or "SylvainDuquesne" if no data was given.

   -v or --verif <data r s publicKey> verifies that the given signature is valid for the given data and public key.
+Arguments r,s and publicKey must be given as hexadecimals.

   -t or --time <data> returns the time needed to do 10000 signatures and the time needed to do 10000 verifications for the given data or SylvainDuquesne if no data was given.